Skip to main content

 Is Verizon good for seniors in rural areas?expand_more

-Verizon has the largest 4G LTE footprint in the US, which makes it the strongest choice for seniors in rural areas where T-Mobile and AT&T coverage can be inconsistent.
+Generally yes.
+Verizon has one of the largest 4G LTE footprints in the US, which makes it a strong choice for seniors in rural areas where T-Mobile or AT&T coverage can be inconsistent.
+Always confirm coverage at your specific home address, not just the county-level map.

 Not sure which plan is right?